Building for Development

 • gperf:

-GPerf is another tool used by our "maintainer mode".
-It is used to generate code for our javascript normalizer. *Enabling GPerf in the "maintainer mode" for the CMake build system (v0.104+) is still a to-do.
+GPerf is another maintainer tool.
+It was used to generate code for our javascript normalizer. *Enabling GPerf in MAINTAINER_MODE for the CMake build system is still a to-do item.

 Ninja is a build system that CMake can use in place of Makefiles (UNIX) or Visual Studio (Windows).
 It's faster than both, particularly as compared with Visual Studio.
 If you're compiling ClamAV frequently, you may find it very helpful.
 The only real downside is that it's highly multithreaded so errors and warnings tend to get mixed up and it can be hard to inspect when you're having build failures.